Retropex/BitcoinOnSwitch/Pitcures/README.md

-Juste a folder for pictures
+Just a folder for pictures